nicolasH/DisplayableCreator/README.md

 ### Usage :

-# Phase 1 : Displayable creation.
+# Step 1 : Displayable creation

 - Drop the image you want to transform into a Displayable onto the top area of the application (by clicking on the top browse button of the app.
 The tiling process will start immediately.